Live Updates arrow

 We commenced the ODA process at the river basin catchment (RBC) scale (level 2 planning).
 This enabled us to look across all the wastewater systems in the river basin and consider generic options that could work at the catchment scale, as well as those specific to a wastewater system.

-The generic options are grouped into those that help tackle the risks ‘at source’, those that help to improve the wastewater system ‘the pathway’, and those that protect or mitigate the impacts on the receiving waterbodies, ‘the receptors’.
+The generic options are grouped into those that help tackle the risks at ‘source’, those that help to improve the wastewater system, ‘the pathway’, and those that protect or mitigate the impacts on the receiving waterbodies, ‘the receptors’.
+This process helped to identify the types of options that could be used individually or in combination with other options to address the risks.

 We held meetings with partner organisations to build upon the list of generic options relevant to each wastewater system.
-As a group, we identified and proposed unconstrained options to tackle the drivers and causes of risks identified during the Problem Characterisation stage of the DWMP.
+As a group, we identified and proposed ‘unconstrained’ options to tackle the drivers and causes of risks identified during the Problem Characterisation stage of the DWMP.
 We then progressed these unconstrained options through the Options Development and Appraisal stage.

 Only feasible options with positive benefits proceeded to the costing stage.
 This resulted in the selection of the preferred options and confirmed whether each was ‘least cost’ or provided ‘best value’.

-Our final preferred options are set out in the Investment Needs tables for each wastewater system.
+Our final preferred options are set out in the investment needs tables for each wastewater system.
 The accompanying maps show the location of the proposed options within the wastewater system.

 Please check the DWMP glossary for any unexplained acronyms.